Simon-Brandt/ShellArgparser/README.md

 Second, another special keyword argument, `++`, is interpreted by the argparser to re-start the parsing of keyword arguments.
 You can imagine the plus signs as crossed hyphens, thus negating their meaning (as is done for flags in the next example).
 Setting `--` after the positional argument&ndash;only part has started (*i.e.*, after a previous `--`) makes this second `--` a positional argument.
 In contrast, setting `++` after `--` re-starts the usual parsing, so the following argument is parsed as keyword argument if it starts with a hyphen (or a plus sign, see below), and as positional argument, else.
 Setting `--` after `++` stops the parsing (possibly again), while setting `++` after `++` means to parse a following non-hyphenated argument as positional, instead of as value to the previous keyword argument.
 You may rarely need the `++`, but a possible use case for scripts would be to gather command-line arguments or values from different processes, like *via* command/process substitution.
 Then, you can just combine the two streams, without needing to care whether both may set a `--`.
 Just join them with a `++` and the parsing occurs as expected.

 Third, options can have name aliases, *i.e.*, any number of synonymous option names pointing to the same entity (argument definition).
 Thereby, not only aliases with two hyphens (so-called long options) are possible, but also some with only one leading hyphen (short options).
 For fast command-line usage, short options are convenient to quickly write a command; but for scripts, the long options should be preferred as they carry more information due to their verbose name (like, what does `-v` mean&mdash;is it `--version`, `--verbose`, or even `--verbatim`?).
 The argparser allows an arbitrary number of short and/or long option names for a keyword argument to be defined, and options can be provided by any alias on the command line.
 Further, long option names can be abbreviated, as long as no collision with other names arises (like when giving `--verb` in the example above).
-This requires [`ARGPARSER_ALLOW_ABBREVIATION`](#argparser_allow_abbreviation) to be set to `true`.
+This requires [`ARGPARSER_ALLOW_OPTION_ABBREVIATION`](#argparser_allow_option_abbreviation) to be set to `true`.

 The fourth thing you may have noticed is that we didn't use an equals sign (`=`) to delimit option names and their values.
 Though it may seem as if it was related to the usage of short option names, for the argparser, it is completely arbitrary whether you use spaces or equals signs.
 Again, typing spaces is faster on the command line, but using the explicit equals sign makes a script's code more legible.
 This has the additional advantage that it's clear to a user that the value belongs to the option before, and that it's not a flag followed by a positional argument.
 As long as this user doesn't know that the argparser only treats values following option names as positional arguments when they're separated by a double hyphen, it may look confusing.
 Further, using an equals sign is the only way of providing arguments starting with a hyphen to an option, since a whitespace-separated word would be interpreted as (possibly nonexistent) option name.
 By this, you can give negative numbers on the command line.